CharlieWoodhouse/Land_of_Despair/README.md

 - The game will be a top-down perspective
 - The game will involve rounds of zombies, which will increase in difficulty the higher the round gets.
 - The player will be able to move around the map by using W, A, S, and D keys
-- The player will be able to aim weapons (which will have unlimited ammo)
+- The player will be able to aim the space gun (which will have unlimited ammo) with their mouse.
 - Players will earn points by eliminating zombies and picking up treasure (gold, silver, and gems)